 - period Tells the time to wait before another distribution attempt.
 Default is 0, which means there won't be other attempts. - distribution.batch If set to true, the queue will try to distribute each time every waiting message, regardless of distribution errors.
 This can lead to the loss of message ordering, but will prevent a blocking message from blocking every following message.
 When set to false, the distribution process will stop on the first error.
-Default is false. - distribution.asynch If set to true a distribution daemon is started and batch distribution is set to true.
-Default value is false.
+Default is false.

-3.14.4.
+4.6.4.
 Setting properties